lcpp-org/crane/docs/source/TwoReactionArgon.rst

 Running
 --------

-Run the input file in CRANE with the command
+While in ``crane/tutorials/TwoReactionArgon``, run the input file in CRANE with the command

 .. code-block:: bash